hackerfriendly/persyn/README.md

 # Neo4j (optional but recommended)

-The knowledge graph is kept in Neo4j.
-Some day this will use RedisGraph instead, but not until it supports first-class updates of existing graphs.
-Until then, you'll need a separate Neo4j instance.
+The knowledge graph is implemented in Neo4j.

 # Configure a new bot